 1 These measures were derived from the National Center for Education Statistics (NCES) for the 2020–2021 school year, and when possible, missing values were filled with estimates from the 2019–2020 school year.
 See analyses for description of approach to ameliorate potential of issues with respect to multicollinearity.

 In total, the ICF team collected policy guidance documents from 1,186 of 1,271 (93%) school districts from the NSCPS total sample.
 School-level COVID-19 case data were collected from 28 of 51 health departments (55%) which accounted for 641 schools (40% of 1602 in the total sample).
+A complete description of case data findings are presented in Appendix XX.
 Schools without at least one month of case reporting during fall 2021 and spring 2022 were excluded from the analytic sample, resulting in a final analytic sample of 502 schools (31% of total sample of NSCPS schools) across 388 school districts (31% of total sample of NSCPS school districts and 20 states (39% of states and DC).

 All analyses were conducted using R version 4.2.1 and included testing for outliers, identified as any observation in which the change in case rate is outside 3.5 standard deviations from the mean (R Core Team, 2022).
 Descriptive statistics for all study variables were computed (ns, mean, min, max, standard deviation), as well as t-tests of mean differences between groups defined by the presence of prevention strategy guidance (inclusion/adherence to federal guidance) and Pearson’s correlation coefficient between changes in school-level COVID-19 case rates and continuous covariates following standardization.
 Intra-class correlation coefficients (ICC) were calculated to estimate clustering of outcomes by region, state, and district.
 For modeling results, 95% confidence intervals and p-values are displayed, with a significance threshold of α=0.05 and marginal significance indicated by p-value <0.10.